Oak Harbor 76 Exceptional

 What's it like Living in Oak Harbor?

-If you’re considering relocating to any new city, it could be a very daunting task.
-However, it could also be a great experience if you are willing to get to know the area before actually living in Oak Harbor, Washington.
+If you’re considering moving to any new city, it could be a very discouraging task.
+However, it could also be a fulfilling experience if you are willing to get to know the area before actually living in Oak Harbor, Washington.
 When searching for a new neighborhood, several key items should be considered.
 Safety is of utmost importance, ensuring a secure environment with low crime.
 Proximity to your workplace or school helps reduce commuting time and offers convenience.
 Access to amenities such as parks, grocery stores, and healthcare facilities enhances your daily life.
 Public transportation options contribute to easy mobility.
 A sense of community fosters a supportive and engaging environment.
 Lastly, the overall atmosphere should align with your desired lifestyle, ensuring a fulfilling living experience.
 Considering these items will guide you towards finding the perfect neighborhood that fits all your needs.
-The best areas in Oak Harbor and in surrounding cities are easier to find when you are able to make informed decisions.
-Using data from crime, commute, education, housing, you will see a detailed breakdown of the most important information as well as comparisons to the Washington and national averages.
+With useful information like cost of living, commute, education, housing and other key data points, finding the best places to live in Oak Harbor and in the areas around Oak Harbor is a much easier task.

-Oak Harbor has a livability score of 76/100 and is ranked #140 in Washington and #2,725 in the USA.
+With a livability score of 77/100, Oak Harbor is ranked #2,635 in the United States and #123 in Washington.
 This is a fantastic score, as Oak Harbor ranks well in multiple categories!
-The cherry on top is that Oak Harbor also ranks in the top 10 percent of all cities.
-If we consider each of the categories individually, we see that Oak Harbor ranks well for crime (A+), education (B) and housing (B).
-Oak Harbor does not score well for the following: cost of living (D).
+Another exciting tidbit, is that Oak Harbor ranks better than 90% of all US cities!
+If we dig down a little deeper into each category within the livability score, we see that Oak Harbor has higher than average scores for the following: crime (A+), education (B+) and housing (A-).
+Oak Harbor does not do well for the following: cost of living (D).
 It might be a smart idea to take a closer look at each category to find out why.

 Best Places to Live in and Around Oak Harbor